 Be honest.
 Can they be improved or are they no longer relevant?

-Think about ALL content prudently and think about your website objectives.
+Think about ALL content carefully and think about your website objectives.

 Where do these pages fit in with your business goals and will additional pages need to be created as a consequence?